 Puerto Rican Style Beans are delicious, packed with flavor, and are made in less than 30 minutes.
 They are the perfect comfort food and will keep you satisfied.

 My grandmother’s cooking is still to this day the best I’ve ever tasted.
 Better than any restaurant, cookbook, or recipe I could create on my own!
 She was old school in not giving up her secrets in the kitchen, even to family, as much as we begged!
 And her very precise measuring system consisted strictly of eyeballing (something I learned from her, but can’t exactly use when sharing recipes on the blog!)

 My mom managed to convince her to write down a few recipes (one of which was her official sofrito recipe, which I’ve gotten the okay from my mom to share with you guys!).
 But if you really wanted to emulate her cooking, she’d make you stand next to her while she cooked and made you learn by experience!
 So this recipe has evolved over the generations, with each of us adding our own spin!

-These are going to be the best Puerto Rican style beans you’ve ever tasted.
 Let’s take a look at some of the main ingredients you’re going to be needing.

 Kidney beans: You only need one can of kidney beans and they will taste wonderful with the other ingredients.